 No Child Left Behind

 Also known as the Elementary and Secondary Education Act, Susan wants the law to be more workable for teachers, students, and administrators.
 Currently, NCLB relies too heavily on punitive measures and doesn’t give provide enough support for those responsible for educating our children.
-Susan wants an approach that encourages student achievement by focusing on helping struggling schools rather than relying on sanctions.
+Susan believes in a more constructive approach.
+The right way forward is to encourage student achievement by empowering educators in the classroom and by helping struggling schools succeed – not simply by punishing them.

-Susan was disappointed that this Congress has not passed a bipartisan reauthorization yet.
-Instead, Committee Republicans this spring moved forward with two highly partisan pieces of legislation that was strongly opposed by education, civil rights, disability, and business groups.
+Once again, Susan was disappointed that this Congress has not passed a bipartisan reauthorization yet.
+Instead, Committee Republicans moved forward with a highly partisan piece of legislation that was strongly opposed by a broad coalition of education, civil rights, disability, and business groups.
 She was proud to oppose this measure, and support the alternative legislation, which included pieces of her legislation on teacher and principal evaluations.

-When funding for educators across the country was in jeopardy in 2010, Susan supported an Emergency Education Jobs Fund, which brought $23 million to the San Diego Unified School District so teachers in our local schools wouldn’t get pink slips.
+When funding for educators across the country was in jeopardy over the last several years, Susan supported an Emergency Education Jobs Fund, which brought $23 million to the San Diego Unified School District so teachers in our local schools wouldn’t get pink slips.
 Susan believes that blaming our country's budget problems on teachers or cutting their pay is wrong and gets us nowhere.
-It was Wall Street that caused the nation's fiscal problems not our hard-working public employees... and she said so on the House floor during debate about budget legislation.
+It was Wall Street that caused the nation's fiscal problems – not our hard-working public employees... and she said so on the House floor numerous times during debates about budget legislation.

-This year, she went on the House floor multiple times to urge her colleagues to stop the interest rate hike.
-For a video, click here.
-As a product of the University of California system, she understands the value of public investments in higher education.
+This year, Susan supported bi-partisan legislation that lowered the interest rates on student loans.
 Without Congressional action, college students would see their interest rates double to 6.8%.
 That would have meant an additional $1,000 burden for about 7.4 million students.
 Susan was proud to support and vote “yes” on legislation to stop this hike.

 NCLB puts a heavy emphasis on academic performance on tests, but Susan recognizes that children still need emotional support and strong role models.
-There’s a mentoring gap in our country that leaves millions of children without a role model.
+For a long time, there has been a mentoring gap in our country that leaves millions of children without a role model.
 As Co-Chair of the House Mentoring Caucus, Susan supports school-based mentoring programs to pair students in need with a responsible adult for guidance and inspiration.